 Fall is here!
-It’s a time when leaves change and we change our home décor.
+It’s a time when leaves change, we change our home décor and coffee shops add a little more spice to their menu.
 But, that’s not the only thing that changes.
-Believe us when the frog tells you that invasive pests will come knocking at your door.
+Believe us when Bullfrog tells you that invasive pests will come knocking at your door.
 In a process called overwintering, these pests change their behavior in order to survive during the winter months by finding lovely places to stay for winter (your home included).
 Sometimes, their predators follow.
-I, the frog, know that I wouldn’t want any unwanted pests at my pad ruining my Frogmas dinner parties.
+I, Bullfrog, know that I wouldn’t want any unwanted pests at my pad ruining my Frogmas dinner parties.
 So, here at Bullfrog Pest Control, we’ve set up a checklist and valuable tid-bits on how to prepare and what to do about overwintering pests.

 Know the science of overwintering:

 Many insects are well adapted for winter survival through physiological changes.
-Some reduce feedigns so that their insides don’t freeze.
+Some reduce feedings so that their insides don’t freeze.
 Others maintain low-level activity or enter diapause, a type of dormancy.
 Some insects avoid freezing by producing an anti-freeze compound in their bodies.
-Aside from physicological changes insects is also go through behavioral changes during overwintering, where they seek out dry, protected areas.
+Aside from physiological changes, insects also go through behavioral changes during overwintering – they seek out dry, protected areas.

 Most of these invaders are plant-eaters or reside on plants and foliage.
 For winter, they migrate indoors.
 These plant pests don’t generally bite, but may sting if provoked.
-These overwintering pests, usually stay indoors for the winter and come back out in spring.
+These overwintering pests, usually stay indoors for the winter and go back outside in spring.
 Once inside, they are hard to find and control – some, entering homes in the thousands and hiding in difficult-to-access places.

 Prevent overwintering pest invasion early: